trueship/django_serialize_model_graph/docs/index.rst

     encoded_entity = encode_with_relatives(entity)
     encoded_dict = encoded_entity.to_dict()

-To decode from dict you do:
+To decode from a dict you do:

 .. code-block:: python